Drejer1/SPAC-uge8/README.md

 A project made as part of [Specialisternes](https://dk.specialisterne.com/) academy course during week 8.

-This project is designed build a docker container and CI/CD pipeline based on assignment [insertlink].
+This project is simply just to learn docker and github actions.